USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 ## Create phylogenetic tree with RAxML-NG
-* Summary: ran ... on FS19C ... data by running in ... to generate ...
+* Summary: ran ... on FS19C ... data by running in ... to generate phylogenetic tree of the core genome of isolates.
+See how related isolates are.
 * RAxML-NG publication DOI: 10.1093/bioinformatics/btz305
 * Github: https://github.com/amkozlov/raxml-ng
 * Began on: 3Feb2021